ntlind/Predicting_MLB_Ticket_Sales/README.md

 ## Code Descriptions
 There are two R files in this repository:
-* **Model Selection** - Test OOS MAPE of multiple models before choosing the best fit.
+* **Model Selection** - Test OOS MAPE of multiple models before choosing the best fit
-* **Final Model** - Intake user inputs via .csv before making final forecasts using the NBD regression.
+* **Final Model** - Intake user inputs via .csv before making final forecasts using the NBD regression

 ## Potential Improvements
 * Scale ticket sales to limit effects of outliers and improve computational performance